Accommodations and Activity Information

 AAA headquarters or the APM.
 It would help us help you in

-and inform us of your needs.
+please inform us of your needs.

-Therefore the use of a golf cart on the Antique Airfield grounds will
+The use of a golf cart on the Antique Airfield grounds will

 be limited to those who show need (handicap sticker, license, or